 Competition in this sector remains vigorous.
 Nevertheless, TVA remains Québec's largest publisher of French-language magazines.
-Its weeklies are read by more than 2.7 million readers each week, according to data compiled by the Print Measurement Bureau (PMB).
-The magazine 7 Jours alone, which covers artistic and cultural events, has nearly 900,000 readers each week.
+Its weeklies are read by more than 2 million readers each week, according to data compiled by the Print Measurement Bureau (PMB).
+The magazine 7 Jours alone, which covers artistic and cultural events, has more than 700,000 readers per issue.
 In addition, TVA's monthlies are read by more than 3.9 million readers on a monthly basis.
-TVA is the newsstand sales leader, holding a share of 72% of the French-language market.
-In this market, TVA Publishing, with all of its magazines, has obtained 48% of all subscriptions and newsstand sales.
+TVA is the newsstand sales leader, holding a share of 69% of the French-language market.
+In this market, TVA Publications, with all of its magazines, has obtained 47% of all subscriptions and newsstand sales.